-We will continue to use the same summary adjectives: Acceptable, Good, Very Good, Excellent, or Outstanding, based on a formula computing the percent of weeks of Honors/High Pass/Pass on required clerkships received in the Office of Student Affairs when the letter is written.
+The following summary adjectives will be used: Acceptable, Good, Very Good, Excellent, or Out- standing, based on a formula computing the percent of weeks of Honors/High Pass/Pass on required clerkships received in the Office of Student Affairs when the letter is written.
 Neurology clerkship grades are excluded from this computation, as most students will not have taken this rotation by the time the MSPEs are written.